Sphaerista/pokemon_app/README.md

 ## Extra features

-Deleting pokemons from the favourite list
+Deleting pokemons from the favourite list.

 ## Room for improvement